Fixed points and Holomorphic Structures on Line Bundles over the Quantum Projective Line: Fixed Points and the Gauge equation

-Since $\overline\partial$ is injective modulo scalars, we need a bounded operator that works as a left inverse of $\overline\partial$ modulo the scalars.
-Now, in the context of compact quantum metric spaces of Rieffel \cite{Rieffel}, a work of Aguilar and Kaad \cite{AguilarKaad2018PodlesSpectralMetric} constructed a bounded linear operator, which they refer as the quantum integral
+Recall that $\overline\partial$ is injective modulo scalars, and we need a bounded operator that works as a left inverse of $\overline\partial$ modulo scalars.
+In the context of compact quantum metric spaces of Rieffel \cite{Rieffel}, Aguilar and Kaad \cite{AguilarKaad2018PodlesSpectralMetric} constructed one such bounded linear operator, which they refer to as the quantum integral, as it enjoy similar properties to the classical Volterra operator.
+We briefly recall it here.